-Library Databases Websites Cost Always free for students to access.
+Websites Cost Always free for students to access. nts to access.
 Varies.
 Sometimes you can access resources freely, other times you can't.
-Privacy & Security Exposure of students' information is limited through the databases.
+Privacy & Exposure of students' in Security the databases.
+Exposure of students' information is limited through the databases.
 You often must "agree to terms" before accessing content on a website.
-Reliability Information in a library database will not change unless the subscription changes.
+Reliability Information in a library database unless the subscription changes.
+Information in a library database will not change unless the subscription changes.
 Websites are dynamic, and content can change daily.
-Features Databases typically come with a range of tools to help you find relevant resources.
+Databases typically con Databases typically come with a range of tools to help you find relevant resources.
 You have more control over the results you want to see.
 Search engines online have limited features to narrow down results.
 You have less control over the results you want to see.

 "What Are Databases and Why You Need Them."
-You Tube, uploaded by Yavapai College Library, 29 Sept.
+YouTube, uploaded by Yavapai College Library, 29 Sept.
 2011.